Not a prerequisite before support begins. The foundation everything else is built on.

 "We don't ask our clients to do the hard work of fitting in.
 That work belongs to us."Tanya Hicks, CEO and Clinical Lead

 These are not guidelines.
-They are commitments that shape every decision we make, from how sessions are structured to how practitioners are trained.
+They are commitments that shape every decision we make, from how supports are structured to how practitioners are trained.

 Stimming, opting out, non-speaking communication, and different ways of engaging are standard here, not accommodations you have to ask for.